alaineman/PowerGrid/doc/BuildInstructions.md

 core by default.
 A waste of time if you have a multi-core processor!
 Therefore we are going to instruct make to build multiple targets at the same time, making more efficient use of your multi-core processor.

-Beware that this only works for the GCC version of make (including MinGW’s make utility)!
+Beware that this only works for the GCC version of make (including MinGW'�s make utility)!
 When you use the Visual Studio compiler on Windows, Qt Creator already does this step for you using a tool called jom.
 In other build configurations, please look up the documentation for your build tools to achieve similar functionality.